Maria-Maltseva/info.erp.net/features/crm/01-Presales-NEW.md

 ## Overview

 In today’s interconnected world, individuals and businesses across the globe can be potential customers for a certain organization.
-S
 Some may have never heard of the company, while others may have come in touch through various channels — social media, websites, networking at conferences and exhibitions, word-of-mouth, and so on.

 To effectively convert all these __leads__ into real customers, the organization needs to engage with each person or business, thoroughly explore their operations, assess their needs, and evaluate their potential and specific requirements.